Call/text – 541.961.1627 – firstname.lastname@example.org

-Ocean18 is my personal blog spot, evolving into… something.
+Ocean18 is simply a domain name that hosts my personal blog and website.
+This site also reflects my activity as I campaign for County Commissioner.
 This is where I go to think out load – to notice things.
+I write here and share ideas.
 This is me.
 Casey Miller.
 A husband, father, and citizen of Lincoln County.
-(Note: the views expressed here are mine and do not necessarily represent those of Local Government).
+And, for the coming months, a candidate for Lincoln County Commissioner – Position #1.
+(Note: the views expressed here are mine and do not necessarily represent those of Local Government)

 I consider what happens here to be a show of authenticity.
 And, while I largely believe in “radical honesty”, everything has its time and place.
 It’s therapeutic knowing anyone can peer into aspects of your life via the blog format.
 That might make some people uncomfortable.
 But, I believe we might all benefit from a little more “hyper transparency” and a bigger dose of honest sharing.
 The good, bad and ugly.
 Let’s do the inner work and #selfheal.
 I also like the idea that, at any time, my son might check out these pages and understand more about his Dad.
 Life is a gift.
 I hope I am living that truth and helping others do the same. #gratitude.

 A few tips about navigating this site.
 Use “tags” and “categories” to get more granular.
 At this time, I can’t tag the content of Pages.
 I’m working on a fix for that.
 Taxonomy is cool stuff.
 The page “Here & Now” to highlights new changes that are happening in this space.

 I am beginning to post here first, then, push to other platforms.
 Social media offers much utility.
 But, its been good to think long form, again.
 Blogging helps me steer away from the clutter, interruptions and shape my ideas into something a little more diary like.
 The architectural concepts for the site continue to emerge.
 For the moment, I’ll quote the Seth Godin playbook and continue to use this space for “noticing things”.